Wisdom Teeth FAQ

 Am I sedated during wisdom teeth removal?

-Most patients prefer to be sedated during wisdom tooth surgery, which can last one to two hours.
-We offer our patients nitrous oxide, IV sedation, and general anesthesia.
+We offer our patients IV sedation and general anesthesia.
 To choose the safest, most effective option for you, we will review your medical history, allergies, and any other issues that could affect your level of sedation.

 Does the surgery hurt?

-You do not feel any pain during surgery.
+You should not feel any pain during surgery.
 We use a local anesthetic on the area and perform surgery while you are under sedation.
-When you wake up, you do not remember the procedure.
-Once the anesthetic wears off, you will have some mild pain and swelling for a few days.
-Over-the-counter pain medication and ice packs keep your discomfort under control.
+When you wake up, you will not remember the procedure.
+Once the anesthetic wears off, you may have some mild pain and swelling for a few days.
+However, our practice takes great strides to reduce pain and discomfort and improve healing times by using safe and evidence-based practices.

 How long is the recovery phase?

 You will need to rest at home for a few days following wisdom teeth removal.
 Avoid strenuous activities, do not go to work or school, and get plenty of sleep and fluids.
-Most patients are fully recovered within a week to 10 days.
+Most patients are fully recovered recovered and back at school within 3-4 days.

 Will I have stitches?

-If you or your child needs their wisdom teeth removed, schedule an initial consultation with us at 843-554-5003 or use our online registration form, and we will contact you to confirm your appointment.
+If you or your child needs their wisdom teeth removed, schedule an initial consultation with us at Charleston Office Phone Number 843-554-5003 or use our online registration form, and we will contact you to confirm your appointment.

 Call us with any questions or request an appointment today!